Rockfall barrier: History

 In the 1960s, the Washington State Department of Transportation conducted the very first experiments for evaluating the efficiency of barriers in arresting rock blocks.
 A so-called 'chain link fence attenuator' was exposed to impacts by blocks freely rolling down a slope for evaluating its efficiency.
 These experiments were followed by some others till the end of the 1990s.
-Progressively, the testing technique was improved using zip-lines to convey the rock block to the barrier.
+Progressively, the testing technique was improved using zip lines to convey the rock block to the barrier.
 Testing real-scale structures is now very common and part of the design process.

 The very first use of rockfall barriers dates back to this period.
 It progressively became widespread.
-Nowadays, barriers are the most widely used type of rockfall mitigation structures and their variety has considerabily increased since the 1970s and in particular over the last two decades.
+Nowadays, barriers are the most widely used type of rockfall mitigation structures, and their variety has considerably increased since the 1970s; in particular, over the last two decades.

 A commonly used type of net is made from metallic rings.
 In such nets, each ring is interlaced with either 4 or 6 adjoining rings.
 These nets were first used after a French company bought a stock of nets used in the USSR for protecting harbours against submarine intrusion.
 These nets are referred to as ASM (anti-submarine).
 Other mesh shapes are also obesrved in rockfall barriers (see below).

 From the 2000s, these barriers were progressively adapted to be used as protection structures against various types of geophysical flows such as small landslides, mud flows debris flows, snow avalanches...